scottmishra/ffml/setup.md

 # Before you start things you need installed:
 - Python version 2.7.13 is required
-- Docker is required and is helpful becuase the postgres setup sucksss
+- Docker is required and is helpful because the postgres setup sucksss
 - Have bash or bash emulator install (git bash will work on windows)
 - virtualenv are super helpful, and they are required for the setups